ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 CORE allows building gameplay with as little or as much scripting as you would like.
 A powerful aspect of abilities is that they are kept in an Ability Object.
 This is a single Hierarchy object that holds all the most useful proprties you might want to change to make your specific ability unique.

-Using an Ability object in combination with scripting makes it similar to a data structure; it is a nice single location to test different variables.
+Using an Ability object in combination with scripting makes it similar to a data structure; an ability object is a nice single location to test different variables.

 ---

 ## Tutorial

-[Tutorial intro explains we're making a magic staff that has a left click basic ability (weapon attack), a right click charge attack (ability) ]

-In this tutorial, we will be making a magic staff that the player can pick up, granting them two different abilities.
-The data for these abilities will be kept in Ability Objects.
+In this tutorial, we will be making a magic fire staff that the player can pick up, granting them two different abilities: a left-click fire burst and a right-click charged fire bomb.

 So, let's make magic!

 ### Step 1

-* start with making a weapon object
+-   start with making a weapon object
-* don't need to explain it because that happened in first ability tutorial
+-   don't need to explain it because that happened in first ability tutorial
-* make the art for the weapon, move into place
+-   make the art for the weapon, move into place
-* get the basic weapon function working (shoot a lil fireball)
+-   get the basic weapon function working (shoot a lil fireball)
-* involves creating an attack ability, a reticle, vfx
+-   involves creating an attack ability, a reticle, vfx
-* now we're basically as far as the simple weapon tutorial
+-   set up fireball ammo needing to be recharged
-* add another ability for the right click spot (charge fire blast)
+-   add another ability for the right click spot (charge fire blast)
-* involves another ability script, reticle, vfx
+-   involves another ability script, reticle, vfx
-* explain setting up the ability in programming
+-   explain setting up the ability in programming
-* add vfx for ability
+-   add vfx for ability
-* now it's a weapon with an additional ability
+-   now it's a weapon with an additional ability
-* probably end here but maybe make longer if something else should be explained?
+-   probably end here but maybe make longer if something else should be explained?
 I don't think anything new would happen
-* set up UI, perhaps link to first ability tutorial for reference again on how to set it up or explain again quickly.
+-   set up UI, perhaps link to first ability tutorial for reference again on how to set it up or explain again quickly.

 ### CORE Component: Ability Display